Coderushnepal/SagunKaranjit/README.md

 ## Question 5

-Return the Objects Keys and Values
+Return the Objects Keys and Values<br/>
 Create a function that takes an object and returns the keys and values as separate arrays.
 <br/>
 <br/>